Mondays 2pm - 3.30pm at Abbeyfields Community Centre, Back Lane, Winchcombe (£5 per session) (term-time only)

 Last Wednesday of each month from 2pm - 4pm at Abbey Fields Community Centre, Back Lane, Winchcombe (£5 per person)

 Come join our afternoon of dance each month and enjoy different dance styles from the Waltz, Quickstep and Cha-cha-cha to the Samba and Jive.
 Compere Ann Chen will introduce each dance to a great selection of accompanying recorded music.
 From the 1920s through to the swinging 60s, your toes will soon be tapping to all the ballroom favourites.
 Beginners are very welcome and you don't need a partner.
-You could even just come along and watch while enjoying the music.
+Ann holds a ballroom teaching qualification from the International Dance Teachers Association so will be well placed to advise you on your steps.
+If you are unsure, you could even just come along and watch while enjoying the music.
 Carers also welcome to come along for support.
-Tea and cake always available!
+Tea and cake always available.
 Proceeds go to the Winchcombe Day Centre, a registered charity.
 Call Sarah Hartley on 01242 603207 with any questions.

 First Wednesday in the month at the Guide Hall (apart from March and April when Lent Lunch is running.)
 From 12 noon till 1.30pm.